junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 Sometimes you can get 7.1, but for streaming unfortunately, the legacy presentation is 5.1, 7.1 & above is locked to Atmos AVRs.

 ### 7.1 DDP Atmos is efficient since it is already 7.1 before Atmos decoding
 FALSE.
-7.1 DDP Atmos is stored as 5.1 AC3 + 4ch surround replacement + JOC, so is inefficient.
+For 7.1 DDP Atmos, the 7.1 part is discarded during Atmos decoding, only the core 5.1 + JOC is used, hence it is inefficient.

 ### You can convert THD Atmos to DDP Atmos without the master file
 FALSE, MOSTLY.
 Only in the most desperate situations may Dolby allow this, like HDMI eARC in TVs, and only devices with certain chips.